kyleb000/reflux/README.md

 The filter is responsible for conditionally allowing data to flow through a `Reflux` pipeline.
 A predicate is supplied to a `Filter` and if data satisfies the predicate, it may pass through.

+Advice: Use a pure function as a predicate with a complexity of O(1), if at all possible.
+Functions with a higher complexity, or that read data from a file or socket have the potential to prevent the predicate from completing execution, either through an error or an infitite loop.

 ### Broadcast

 ![Broadcast](https://github.com/user-attachments/assets/0c2a4395-4656-40cb-b70c-77b55df1158a)